Dongolok/EconometricsAUCA/README.md

 ## About

-This open source syllabus for 'Econometrics with R' course that is lectured at American University of Central Asia.
+This is syllabus for students to navigate through debris of Econometrics theory.
+The syllabus is maintainde by Economics Department at American University of Central Asia.

 ## Guiding principles